IOC lifts suspension on India hosting Olympic sports events

 The IOC has lifted a suspension on India hosting Olympic-related sports events imposed in February after two athletes from Pakistan were denied visas to compete.

-International Olympic Committee president Thomas Bach says India's government gave assurances that it will respect the Olympic principle of non-discrimination.
+International Olympic Committee president Thomas Bach said Thursday that India's government gave assurances to respect the Olympic principle of non-discrimination.

-Bach says India promised to give visa entry "for all athletes who want to participate in the relevant Olympic events or qualifying events or in sporting events."
+India promised to give visa entry "for all athletes who want to participate in the relevant Olympic events or qualifying events or in sporting events," Bach said at a news conference after a two-day executive board meeting.

 In February, the IOC withdrew the Olympic qualification status of a shooting World Cup event intended to qualify two athletes for the 2020 Tokyo Games.